Mandaean cosmology: Tibil

 Tibil, or Earth, is the middle, earthly realm in Mandaean cosmology.
 It is separated form the World of Light above and the World of Darkness below by ayar (aether).
 Rituals mediated by priests allow for a laufa (or laupa, meaning 'connection' or 'union') to be made from Tibil to the World of Light.

 World of Darkness

 The World of Darkness is ruled by its king Ur (Leviathan) and its queen Ruha, mother of the seven planets and twelve constellations.
-The great dark Ocean of Sup lies in the World of Darkness.
+The great dark Sea of Suf lies in the World of Darkness.
 The great dividing river of Hiṭfon, analogous to the river Styx in Greek mythology, separates the World of Darkness from the World of Light.

 Directions

 Mandaeism considers North, and hence also the North Pole and Polaris, to be auspicious and associated with the World of Light.
 Mandaeans face north when praying, and temples are also oriented towards the north.
 On the contrary, South is associated with the World of Darkness.